autostyle/autostyle/plugin-gradle/README.md

 ```
 /* Licensed under Apache-2.0 2017. */
 ```
-if Spotless is launched in 2017
+if Autostyle is launched in 2017

 The `licenseHeader` and `licenseHeaderFile` steps will generate license headers with automatic years from the base license header according to the following rules: